maxb00/mocside-migrate/README.md

   -t, --length -> Length, in days, to run the imported course for by default.
                   Used for calculating due dates.
+(Optional)

 FUTURE USE
   * Create MocsIDE API hook